It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - An In-Universe example is the PlayStation 2 game, Shadow Of Rome, where the segments that have you play as Agrippa the gladiator requires you to have a lot of flash and impressive moves, because if you play for speed and simple efficiency, the crowd wouldn't like your performance and it's Game Over.

-- In Chapter 3 of Paper Mario: The Thousand-Year Door, you have to defeat your opponents in a particularly spectacular manner in order to advance to the next rank.
+- In-universe again in Chapter 3 of Paper Mario: The Thousand-Year Door, you have to defeat your opponents in a particularly spectacular manner in order to advance to the next rank.

-- Winning the crowd over during regular fights (yes, you're on stage) can earn you bonuses for style.
+- Winning the crowd over during regular fights (yes, you're on stage) can earn you bonuses Star Power for style.